A reader recently asked about how to develop a theme on a live site such that:

 In any case, once you have your theme-switcher plugin of choice activated, you’re going to need to know how to actually switch the themes..

 Different plugins involve different methods of switching to a different theme.
-If you are using NK Theme Switch, you can select and activate your alternate (development) theme from within the WordPress Admin.
+If you are using Theme Switcha, you can select and activate your alternate (development) theme from within the WordPress Admin Area.
 This is the easiest way to do it.
 If you are using one of the other theme-switching plugins, activating the alternate theme for your browser is as easy as entering a specific URL into the address bar.
-These theme-switching URLs look similar for either of the first two plugins:
+These theme-switching URLs look similar for most of these plugins:

 Another option for switching between current and alternate themes is to actually include the theme-switching links and/or dropdown menu right there on the theme pages themselves.
 For example, including the theme-switch dropdown menu in the footer of all your themes is a great way to speed up and simplify the development process.
 But be advised, unless you explicitly exclude your new theme from the theme-switch menu, it will be available for all of your visitors to see and activate.
 The other method of just using the URL directly is a good way to ensure privacy.